The Way We Work

 Supply Chain Summary

-The scope of the supply chain of Oxford University Press includes the following principal activities:
+The scope of the supply chain of Oxford University Press continues to include the following principal activities:

 - the procurement of goods and services not directly related to the production of print and digital products.